benwhitman/holibot/readme.md

 * show your planned holidays
 * approve holidays for others
 * show your outstanding holiday allowance
-* show which approvals are outstanding
+* show who's off in various departments on a given day

 ## how do I set it up?